felipeOliveira-1/parasha-study-creator/docs/ARCHITECTURE.md

 - **Secret Keys**: Secures application secrets.
 - **Folder Paths**: Defines paths for uploads and study storage.

+## Documentation Structure

+### README.md

+Provides an overview of the project, setup instructions, and contribution guidelines.

+### ARCHITECTURE.md

+Details the architectural overview, main components, service layers, utility functions, and recommendations for improvements.

+### Additional Documentation

+- **Guide for Using the Sefaria API with LLMs.md**: Instructions on integrating and utilizing the Sefaria API.
+- **Prompt Engineering em quatro níveis de complexidade.md**: Guidelines on crafting effective prompts for OpenAI's API.

 ## Recommendations

 1. **API Documentation**: